stertpond/Python/README.md

 Explained here https://www.python.org/downloads/

 # Writing and executing Programs
-Start by trying to run the programs included in this repository
+Start by trying to run the programs included in this repository..or give me a call